Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 Within RADIUS, proxies typically only forward traffic between the NAS and RADIUS servers, and they do not generate their own response.
 As a result, when a NAS does not receive a response to a request, this could be the result of packet loss between the NAS and proxy, a problem on the proxy, loss between the RADIUS proxy and server, or a problem with the server.

-When UDP is used as a transport protocol, the absence of a reply can cause a client to deduce (incorrectly) that the proxy is unavailable.
+The absence of a reply can cause a client to deduce (incorrectly) that the proxy is unavailable.
 The client could then fail over to another server or conclude that no "live" servers are available (OKAY state in {{!RFC3539}}, Appendix A).
 This situation is made even worse when requests are sent through a proxy to multiple destinations.
 Failures in one destination may result in service outages for other destinations, if the client erroneously believes that the proxy is unresponsive.

-For RADIUS/TLS, it is RECOMMENDED that implementations utilize the existence of a TCP connection along with the application-layer watchdog defined in {{RFC3539}}, Section 3.4 to determine that the server is "live".
+It is REQUIRED that implementations utilize the existence of a TCP/DTLS connection along with the application-layer watchdog defined in {{RFC3539}}, Section 3.4 to determine that the server liveliness.
+RADIUS/TLS clients MUST mark a connection DOWN, under the following conditions:
+- The administrator has marked the connection administrative DOWN.
-RADIUS/TLS clients MUST mark a connection DOWN, if the network stack indicates that the connection is no longer active.
+- The network stack indicates that the connection is no longer viable.
-If the network stack indicates that the connection is still active, clients MUST NOT decide that it is down until the application-layer watchdog algorithm has marked it DOWN.
+- The application-layer watchdog algorithm has marked it DOWN.
-RADIUS/TLS clients MUST NOT decide that a RADIUS/TLS server is unresponsive until all TLS connections to it have been marked down.[^contradiction]{:jf}

-[^contradiction]: The specification in RFC6613 is contradictory here.
-Section 2.4 says that it is recommended to have a watchdog.
-Section 2.6 says it must be used.

-The above requirements do not forbid the practice of a client proactively closing connections or marking a server as DOWN due to an administrative decision.
+For RADIUS/TLS, TCP connections MAY send TCP keepalives as described in {{RFC9293}} Section 3.8.4, that UDP connections MAY send periodic DTLS keepalives as defined in {{RFC6520}}, as a way of proactively and rapidly triggering a connection DOWN notification from the network stack.
+These liveliness checks are essentially redundant in the presence of an application-layer watchdog, but may provide more rapid notifications of connectivity issues.

-It is RECOMMENDED that RADIUS/(D)TLS nodes implement the Status-Server extension as described in {{?RFC5997}} to detect the liveness of the peer without dependence on successful authentications.
+It is REQUIRED that RADIUS/(D)TLS clients implement the Status-Server extension as described in {{?RFC5997}} as the application level watchdog to detect the liveness of the peer in the absence of responses.

 Since RADIUS has a limitation of 256 simultaneous "in flight" packets due to the length of the ID field ({{RFC3539}}, Section 2.4), it is RECOMMENDED that RADIUS/(D)TLS clients reserve ID zero (0) on each session for Status-Server packets.
 This value was picked arbitrary, as there is no reason to choose any other value over another for this use.[^statusserver]{:jf}

-[^statusserver]: TODO: RFC6613 mandates the use of Status-Server for RADIUS/TCP, RFC7360 only recommends it for RADIUS/DTLS.
-Maybe it should be mandatory for both?

 # Packet / Connection Handling